Religion in Azerbaijan: Baháʼí Faith

 The Baháʼí Faith in Azerbaijan crosses a complex history of regional changes.
 Before 1850, followers of the predecessor religion Bábism were established in Nakhchivan.
 By the early 20th century, the Baháʼí community, now centered in Baku, numbered perhaps 2,000 individuals and several Baháʼí Local Spiritual Assemblies.
 This had facilitated the favorable attention of local, regional and international leaders of thought as well as long standing leading figures in the religion.
 However under the official doctrine of state atheism during Soviet rule, the Baháʼí community was almost ended, though it was immediately reactivated as perestroika loosened controls on religions.
 The Bahá'í community of Azerbaijan re-elected its own National Spiritual Assembly in 1992.
 By 2007, the modern Bahá'í population of Azerbaijan, centered in Baku, had regained its peak from prior to the Soviet period, with about 2,000 adherents, of which more than 80% were converts.
 However, the Bahá'í community in Nakhchivan, where the Azerbaijani faithful were first established, was being seriously harassed and oppressed as recently as 2006, though this may also be related to paragraphs 1–3 of Article 18 of the Azerbaijani Constitution, confirming that each religion is equal before the law, but the propaganda of religions, abating human personality and contradicting to the principles of humanism is prohibited.

 Christianity

-The Christian religion began to be spread in the territory of present day Azerbaijan in the first years of the Apostolic era.
+The Christian religion began to be spread in the territory of present-day Azerbaijan in the first years of the Apostolic era.
 Christianity is represented by Orthodoxy, Catholicism and Protestantism as well as a number of minority communities in Azerbaijan.

-Christians, who are estimated to number between 280,000–450,000 (3.1%–4.8%) are mostly Russian and Georgian Orthodox and Armenian Apostolic (almost all Armenians live in the region of Nagorno-Karabakh).
+Christians, who are estimated to number between 280,000 and 450,000 (3.1%–4.8%) are mostly Russian and Georgian Orthodox and Armenian Apostolic (before 1990 across Azerbaijan, between 1990 and 2023 only in the breakaway Nagorno-Karabakh region, and after the collapse of the breakaway Republic of Artsakh and the flight of virtually all Armenians, practically none).
 There is also a small ethnic Azerbaijani Protestant community, numbering around 5,000, mostly from Muslim backgrounds.